 Why Peaceful Parenting?
 Because it works, from toddlers to teens.
 Peaceful parenting raises a child who WANTS to behave.

 Strict Parenting raises angry kids who lose interest in pleasing their parents.
 Permissive parenting raises unhappy kids who test their parents.
 In both cases, the child resists the parent's guidance and doesn't internalize self discipline.

 Peaceful parenting is using love and connection to keep our kids on the right path.
 Research shows that children are more open to our guidance when we empathize, and resist any temptation to be punitive.
-Studies show that's what helps kids learn consideration and responsibility, and makes for happier kids and parents.
+That's what helps kids learn consideration and responsibility, and makes for happier kids and parents.